jpc-hpe/my_nvim_config/README.md

 - The status line is what you see at the bottom of a window
 - The winbar is similar but at the top of the window
-- The tabline alows to select which buffer
+- The tabline allows to select which buffer

+- conceallevel seems to be automatically managed by some plugins or LSPs.
+On new blank buffer, I can modify it.
+But on a markdown file, it stays at 3 even after changing it

+### miscellaneous notes

+`:help xxx | only` (or `:only` in the help split) to see help in full windows.
+Initially the help doesn't appear in the bufline, but with `<leader>bb` executed twice it starts appearing

 ## License